JackDaihanZhang/Linear-size-formulations-for-connected-planar-graph-partitioning-and-political-districting/README.md

   * [See list of 2-letter codes](https://en.wikipedia.org/wiki/List_of_U.S._state_and_territory_abbreviations)
 * model : {Hess, Williams}
   * Hess model uses binary variables x_ij that equal one when vertex i is assigned to the district rooted at vertex j
-  * Williams employs a linear-size and compact formulation for partitioning a state to districts.
-It uses flow to capture population balance and compactness,
+  * Williams employs a linear-size and compact formulation for partitioning a state into districts.
+It uses flow to capture population balance and compactness.
 * num_district
 * warm_start : {true, false}
   * If true, will use a warm start obtained from Hess or Williams model